-18 Now all these things {are} from God, the one who reconciled us to himself through Christ and has given us the ministry of reconciliation, in Christ was reconciling the world to himself (ULT) and is how God made peace with the world by what the Messiah did.
-God is (UST)
+18 Now all these things {are} from God, the one who reconciled us to himself through Christ and has given us the ministry of reconciliation, in Christ was reconciling the world to himself (ULT)

 18 All these gifts come from God.
 He made peace with us so that we are no longer enemies of God.
 Now we have peace with God through the cross of the Messiah.
 Also, God has given us the responsibility of announcing that he is bringing people and himself together.